MICA-MNI/BrainStat/docs/matlab/tutorials/tutorial2.rst

 Human Brain Atlas <https://human.brain-map.org/>`_.
 First, make sure that your Python BrainStat is installed and correctly linked to your MATLAB.
 If it's not then please consult the installation page before continuing with this tuturial.
-To check your Python environemnt run the following in MATLAB:
+To check your Python environment run the following in MATLAB:

 .. code-block:: MATLAB